TrusT28/sky-movies-api/README.md

 Interceptor works if controller's method has @RequirePasswordAuth annotation.
 It is possible to set only admin access by using @RequirePasswordAuth(onlyForAdmin = true).
 Later, endpoints get a ThreadLocal with user credentials and check if the authenticated user is admin or not and if it is the same user as in the request.

-Note: In this documentation I will use real admin username and passwords for convenience of testing the results!
+**Note**: In this documentation I will use real admin username and passwords for convenience of testing the results!

-Note: Authentication user admin credentials will work for every endpoint that requires authentication!
+**Note**: Authentication user admin credentials will work for every endpoint that requires authentication!

 ## Endpoints
 ### POST request
-#### CURL
+#### Movies
 Create a movie (requires admin access)
 ```
 curl --location 'localhost:8080/movies/' \